HubSpot/slack-client/README.md

 * Implement [most](#features) of Slack's [web API](https://api.slack.com/web)
 * Actively maintain this project
 * Provide per-method in-memory rate limiting so you don't have to worry about overwhelming slack from a single process
-* Expose highly configurable hooks to allow filtering and debugging in an extensible way
+* Expose highly configurable hooks to allow custom rate limiting, method filtering, and debugging in an extensible way

 ## Features